 A DIY Guide to Driving the Transfagarasan – the Best Road in Romania.
 Includes routes and instructions for completing the Transfagarasan from Bucharest.

 Disclosure: This website contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 The Transfagarasan Highway Might Be The Best Driving Road in the World